Carlosvann45/Carlosvann45/README.md

 - Creates functionality to read and show a histogram of a speech with other functionality like removing a word.

 ### C# Bank App
-- Created an apllication thats similar to a ATM application wiht two types of users.
+- Created an application thats similar to an ATM application wiht two types of users.
 - To go to repository click here -> [Bank Repo](https://github.com/Carlosvann45/Bank-Application)

 # Contact